haskell/ghcup-hs/docs/about.md

 The main concern when switching from a portable shell script to haskell was platform/architecture support.
 However, ghcup now re-uses GHCs CI infrastructure and as such is perfectly in sync with all platforms that GHC supports.

-### Is GHCup affiliated with the Haskell Foundation?

-There has been some collaboration: Windows and Stack support were mainly requested by the Haskell Foundation and those seemed interesting features to add.

-Other than that, GHCup is dedicated only to its users and is supported by haskell.org through hosting and CI infrastructure.